 Gather the ingredients.

-Pat the chicken thighs with paper towels to dry.
+Pat the chicken thighs dry with paper towels.

 Spray the air fryer basket with cooking oil spray.

-Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the Parmesan, garlic, salt, Italian seasoning, pepper, and pepper flakes, if using.
+Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the Parmesan, garlic, salt, Italian seasoning, black pepper, and pepper flakes, if using.

 Place the seasoned chicken thighs in the air fryer basket, skin-side up, and drizzle with the olive oil or spray with olive oil spray.

 Set the air fryer temperature to 380 F and set the timer for 18 minutes.
 Remove the basket after about 12 minutes.

 Turn the chicken thighs over and replace the basket; continue to cook for the remaining 6 minutes.
 To ensure the chicken is thoroughly cooked, check the largest thighs with an instant-read thermometer; the minimum safe temperature for chicken is 165 F.

-Serve the chicken thighs with extra grated Parmesan cheese and a garnish of parsley, if desired.
+Serve the chicken thighs with extra grated Parmesan cheese and a garnish of fresh parsley, if desired.

 - The air fryer cooks food by circulating hot air around the pieces, so make sure there is space between the chicken thighs.

-- An average 5- to 8-ounce bone-in chicken thigh will yield 3 to 5 ounces of meat.
-If you are cooking for heavy meat-eaters or your air fryer basket or tray is small, you might have to cook two or more batches.
-Transfer the cooked chicken thighs to an oven-safe platter or pan and place them in a 200 F oven while making subsequent batches.
+- If you are cooking for heavy meat-eaters or your air fryer basket or tray is small, you might have to cook two or more batches.
+Transfer the cooked chicken thighs to an oven-safe platter or pan and place them in a 200 F oven to keep warm while making subsequent batches.

-- Replace the Italian seasoning blend with another herb seasoning combination.
-Fines herbes, herbes de Provence, and poultry blends are all excellent choices.
+- Replace the Italian seasoning blend with another herb seasoning combination, such as fines herbes, herbes de Provence, or a poultry blend.
 Or use a Cajun or Creole seasoning blend for a little bit of spice.
-If the seasoning contains salt, cut back on the kosher salt.
+If the seasoning mix contains salt, cut back on the kosher salt in the recipe.